benjanderson/cashmere-test/src/app/dialog/dialog.md

-The `MatDialog` service can be used to open modal dialogs with Material Design styling and animations.
+The `HcDialog` service can be used to open modal dialogs with Material Design styling and animations.

 <!-- example(dialog-overview) -->

 A dialog is opened by calling the `open` method with a component to be loaded and an optional config object.
-The `open` method will return an instance of `MatDialogRef`:
+The `open` method will return an instance of `HcDialogRef`:

 ```ts
 let dialogRef = dialog.open(UserProfileComponent, {